Hongweihuo-Lab/FM-Adaptive/README.md

 [3] Grossi, Roberto and Vitter, Jeffrey Scott and Xu, Bojian, Wavelet trees: From Theory to Practice, Proceedings of the 1st International Conference on Data Compression, Communications and Processing, 2011, 210--221.

 ## ChangeLog
+2026.01.12
+We released an improved version [2] of 2015FM-Adaptive [1] on GitHub.
 2025.10.12:
-We release the code for the practical improvement of [FM-Adaptive](https://doi.org/10.4230/OASIcs.Manzini.5) at Code Ocean (https://codeocean.com/capsule/9070718/tree/v1).
+We release the code for the practical improvement of [FM-Adaptive](https://doi.org/10.4230/OASIcs.Manzini.5) [2] at Code Ocean (https://codeocean.com/capsule/9070718/tree/v1).
 Will update the old code for 2015 FM-Adaptive in GitHub.

 2014.5.25: